 Had Piazza not spent the entirety of his 16-year career in pitcher-friendly ballparks or lost 10 to 20 games a year due to the demands of his position, he might have put up numbers even more staggering.
 As it was, he ranks among the best hitters of the era, and one of the most controversial players, though he was no Bonds or Clemens.

-He was run out of Los Angeles by the Dodgers amid a high-profile contract dispute, his defensive skills were often questioned, he was a target in beanball wars, and rumors about his lifestyle and links to performance-enhancing drugs made for tabloid fodder.
+Piazza was run out of Los Angeles by the Dodgers amid a high-profile contract dispute, his defensive skills were often questioned, he was a target in beanball wars, and rumors about his lifestyle and links to performance-enhancing drugs made for tabloid fodder.
 Some of that is germane to his case for Cooperstown, but much of it is not.
-For all of that controversy, the voters greeted him with 57.8 percent of the vote in 2013, and he climbed to 62.2 percent in 2014, one of just two holdovers to gain ground while a trio of newcomers were elected on their first ballot.
-With the arrival of another strong class, as well as holdover Craig Biggio needing to find two votes for election, this probably isn't Piazza's year.
-But further gains could put him within striking distance for 2016.
+For all of that controversy, the voters greeted him with 57.8% of the vote in 2013, and he’s gained ground in both years since despite a flood of first-ballot honorees, climbing to 69.9% in '15.
+With the crowd atop the ballot thinned out, this could be his year, particularly given a pared-down electorate.

 Avg.
 HOF C